This Quarter at Trebek

 IN THIS ISSUE:

-TREBEK FUNDS FIRST FIFTY
+TREBEK CELEBRATES FIRST FIFTY GRANTS

 Five Years, Fifty Projects, One Shared Mission